wolfpup-software/hx-js/README.md

 After a `target` is successfully queried, the `hx-placement` property defines how to place a document `fragment` relative to the `target`.

 An `hx-placement` properties can have the following values:
-- none -> nothing will happen
+- `none` -> nothing will happen
-- before -> before selected element
+- `before` -> insert fragment before the target element
-- after -> after selected element
+- `after` -> insert fragment after the target element
-- start -> before descendants
+- `start` -> insert fragment before the target element descendants
-- end -> after descendants
+- `end` -> append fragment after the target element descendants
-- remove -> remove regardless
+- `remove` -> remove the target element
-- replace -> replace element
+- `replace` -> replace the target element with the fragment

 ## That's it?